aircraft wing

 TOMS is applicable for UK businesses that make a single package supply of travel and hospitality either in the UK or EU, such as (but not limited to) accommodation, passenger transport and trips.
 UK VAT is paid on the margin made between the package's total cost and sales price to the end consumer.
 This was previously charged at 20% for all supplies under the scheme.
 A frequent area of confusion is when a supplier only provides access to an event and does not provide a package of services.
 In such situations, the supplier is unlikely to be operating within TOMS.

-Under the new UK TOMS rules, only supplies made for packages within the UK will be subject to UK VAT at 20%.
+Under the most recent UK TOMS rules, only supplies made for packages within the UK will be subject to UK VAT at 20%.
 Packages sold where the trip is in the EU are now subject to UK VAT at 0% instead of 20%.
 These packages still need to be calculated under TOMS despite a rate of 0% being applied; however, the benefit will be that VAT is not payable to HMRC, despite there being a taxable supply.

 Action to take